ITensor/website/docs/book/intro.md

 ITensor has many other features emphasizing productivity over programming details:
-* Adding ITensors automatically works without the user needing to permute the index order.
+* Adding ITensors works automatically without needing to permute the index order.
-* ITensor storage automatically switches from real to complex as needed, such as when setting an element to or multiplying by a complex number.
+* ITensors automatically switch from real to complex storage as needed, such as when setting an element to or multiplying by a complex number.
 * ITensors with sparse storage seamlessly interoperate with regular, dense ITensors.